Your holiday insurance, our expertise.

 All travel insurance policies include:

 Tip Before you purchase your travel insurance, make sure to consult your doctor to make sure it is safe for you to travel.
-Also make sure that you know the health requirements of your airline.
+Also make sure that you know the health requirements of your airline as individual airlines have varying restrictions on the number of weeks of the pregnancy.
 For advice on do's and don'ts when pregnant, visit our 'How to travel when pregnant' page.

 Fortunately, most insurers don't class being pregnant as a 'medical condition'.
 Taking out travel insurance through Essential Travel, you can be assured of top level financial protection, should any medical emergencies arise during your trip.